 Now that we have the key assumptions in mind, we can progress to the main course.

-Since I like to keep things easy, I recently realized that there is a simpler way to find the OLS solution (for linear regression), which avoids having to use matrix calculus altogether.
+Since I like to keep things simple, I recently realized that there is an easier way to find the OLS solution which avoids matrix calculus altogether.

 Okay, so what just happened.